-Patients always ask, will Medicare pay for my Tummy Tuck surgery? – There is significant research that indicates women’s health and post-pregnancy conditions, such as lower back pain, muscle separation (diastasis recti) and incontinence, can be greatly relieved by abdominoplasty surgery.
+Patients always ask, ‘Will Medicare pay for my abdominoplasty surgery?’
+There is significant research that indicates women’s health and post-pregnancy conditions, such as lower back pain, muscle separation (diastasis recti) and incontinence, may be relieved by abdominoplasty surgery.
 So will it be covered?
-The answer is MAYBE – IF you meet the special criteria and conditions – see below.
+The answer depends on whether you meet the special criteria and conditions.

-How Do You Qualify for Medicare Rebate for Tummy Tuck Surgery?
+How Do You Qualify for Medicare Rebate for Abdominoplasty Surgery?

-These MBS Codes may be applicable for Tummy Tuck
+These MBS Codes may be applicable for abdominoplasty:

-- 30179 Circumferential lipectomy (Belt lipectomy) – used for massive weight loss excess skin removal
+- 30179 Circumferential lipectomy (Belt lipectomy) – used for massive weight loss and excess skin removal

 Full MBS Item Number Description

-How to Research to See if Medicare and the MBS Covers Your Surgery Procedure
+How to Research to See if Medicare and the MBS Cover Your Surgery Procedure

 - The MBS is a very comprehensive list, which can be downloaded in its entirety.